Ciner-Services/SinReady/README.md

 ## License
 SinReady is licensed under [Sinner Terms Of Services](LICENSE).

+This Shit is no Longer open source because I'm spending to much time in school dedicating my life to it and my grades are c,d, and f so please if you want the source contact me on discord 15.rupic.15 (10$) **AND YOU MUST SIGN A NDA IF YOU RESELLMY SOURCE I WILL SUE YOU!!!**

 # THIS IS CURRENTLY NOT WORKING IF YOU CREATE AN ISSUE IT WILL AUTOMATICALLY BE CLOSED.
 I haven't made the raw website path and Namecheap is fucking me over